bo4karyow/infa_2020/README.md

 # infa_bo4karyow
 Learning of basic pythone
-It's test of of differents
+It's test of differents parts in file